-Resilient File System (ReFS) is an advanced file system launched by Microsoft, which was launched with Windows Server 2012 in September 2012.
-In the early days, ReFS could only be used to store data, but now it can boot the system and also be used on mobile hard disks.
+Resilient File System (ReFS) ReFS is an advanced file system launched by Microsoft, which was initially introduced with Windows Server 2012 in September 2012, allowing data storage.
+It has since evolved to support system booting and use on mobile hard disks.

-Microsoft not only uses the NTFS code base to design the ReFS file system but also adds support for Win32 APIs to provide compatibility with existing APIs to support ReFS with more features.
+Microsoft uses the NTFS code base to design ReFS, and adds Win32 API support to provide compatibility and more features.

-The ReFS file system uses the B+tree structure to manage data through metadata indexing and maintains high compatibility with NTFS.
-The B+tree structure can support ReFS to store more data using the branch mode and reduce disk I/O to improve performance.
-On the basis of NTFS, ReFS can maintain higher consistency and data integrity, thus enabling data recovery in case of system errors.
+The ReFS file system utilizes a B+tree structure to manage data through metadata indexing, maintaining high compatibility with NTFS.
+This structure enables ReFS to store more data using the branch mode and reduce disk I/O, thereby improving performance.
+Building on NTFS, ReFS also ensures higher consistency and data integrity, allowing for data recovery in the event of system errors.

-As a new-generation file system after NTFS, ReFS has three new functions: Disk Construction Reliability, Build-in Resilience, and Mirror-accelerated Parity.
+As a new-ReFS, a file system after NTFS, has three new functions: Disk Construction Reliability, Build-in Resilience, and Mirror-accelerated Parity.

-Because the ReFS file system uses the B+tree structure, it can support a large amount of data.
-Currently, ReFS supports a maximum file size of 16 EB and a maximum volume size of 35 PB.
+The ReFS file system utilizes a B+tree structure, allowing it to support a large amount of data.
+As a result, it has a maximum file size of 16 exabytes (EB) and a maximum volume size of 35 petabytes (PB).

-Without using Check Disk(CHKDSK), ReSF can check files and repair file corruption when users read or write files.
-In addition, the data integrity scanner will regularly check and repair all files on the drive, which means ReFS has internal flexibility to check whether the file data is damaged, and provides higher integrity and availability for the data.
+ReSF can check files and repair file corruption when users read or write files, and its data integrity scanner regularly checks and repairs all files on the drive, providing higher integrity and availability for the data.

 Pros | Cons |